Electromaster232/FireSurvival-Commands/README.md

 # Installation

-Download the CustomCommands.jar file [link here][here] and move it into your /plugins/ folder.
+Download the CustomCommands.jar file [here](link) and move it into your /plugins/ folder.

 # Contributing